History of the Jews in Bessarabia: The Holocaust

+Shargorod was one of the few localities in Transnistria where most Bessarabian Jewish deportees survived the Holocaust.
+Many of the Jews in this ghetto died of disease, 1,449 from a typhus epidemic in early 1942, or were deported to labor camps, leaving only about 2,971 deported Jews (2,731 from Bukovina and 240 from Bessarabia) alive on September 1, 1943, though about 500 Jews originally from Dorohoi were relocated to the village of Capushterna in 1943, as a part of the relocation of 1,000 Jews to ten nearby villages.
+Before the war, 2,145 of those who died during the Holocaust in Shargorod had lived in Romania before the war according to the Yad Vashem database.
+Out of them, 1,672 had lived in Bukovina before the war.
+Moreover, 76 had lived in Bessarabia before the war, while 301 had lived in Dorohoi and the adjacent localities.
+Most of the Bessarabian Jews who died in Shargorod whose names are known came from Hotin.

-The remainder of the 270,000 Jewish community of the region survived World War II.
-Mostly these were Bessarabian Jews who wisely retreated before the departure of the Soviet troops in mid-July 1941.
-However, the only good thing that can be said about their fate during 1941–1944 was that they survived, because the conditions under which they traveled to the interior of the USSR (e.g., to Uzbekistan) in the summer of 1941 and their conditions at their arrival were very bad.
-Around 15,000 Jews from Cernăuţi and further 5,000 from elsewhere in Bukovina were saved by the then-mayor of the city Traian Popovici.
-Nevertheless, he was not able to save everyone, and some 20,000 Bukovinian Jews were deported to Transnistria.
+The remainder of the 270,000 Jewish community of the region survived World War II, primarily consisting of Bessarabian Jews who fled in advance of the Soviet troop withdrawal in mid-July 1941.
+While they survived the period between 1941-1944, the conditions they endured during their relocation to the interior of the Soviet Union—such as to Uzbekistan in the summer of 1941—were harsh.
+The journey and subsequent living conditions upon their arrival were notably difficult.
+Around 15,000 Jews from Cernăuți and further 5,000 from elsewhere in Bukovina were saved by the then-mayor of the city Traian Popovici.
+Nevertheless, he was not able to save everyone, and some 43,798 Bukovinian Jews were deported to, and arrived in, Transnistria.
 At the end of the war, the remaining Jewish community of Bukovina decided to move to Israel.

-As a result of the departure of the Romanian intellectuals in 1940 and 1944, of the Bukovinian Germans in 1940–41, of the surviving Bukovinian Jews in 1945, and of the forceful repatriation of Bukovinian Polish to Poland, Cernăuţi, one of the cultural and university "jewels" of Austria-Hungary and Romania ceased to exist as such: its population (already 100,000 in 1930) being greatly reduced.
+As a result of the departure of the Romanian intellectuals in 1940 and 1944, of the Bukovinian Germans in 1940–41, of the surviving Bukovinian Jews in 1945, and of the forceful repatriation of Bukovinian Polish to Poland, Cernăuți, one of the cultural and university "jewels" of Austria-Hungary and Romania ceased to exist as such: its population (already 100,000 in 1930) being greatly reduced.
 After the war, some Bukovinian Ukrainians from the countryside, as well as a few Ukrainians from Podolia and Galicia moved to the city.
 However, they were generally excluded from the Soviet apparatus and higher positions in the economy and administration, which was formed mostly by people known to be loyal to the Soviet system sent from eastern Ukraine or from other parts of the USSR.

 Present day

 By the end of 1993, there were an estimated 15,000 Jews in the Republic of Moldova.
 In the same year 2,173 Jews emigrated to Israel.
-There were two Jewish periodical publications, both published in Kishinev (Chişinău).
+There were two Jewish periodical publications, both published in Chișinău.
 The one most widely circulated was наш голос Nash golos —אונדזער קול Undzer kol ("Our Voice"), in Yiddish and Russian.